RN to BSN Admission to the Program

-September 26: Transcript reviews for SP15 will be closed after this date.
-All transcripts received after this date will be reviewed for possible admission FA15.
+September 30: Transcript reviews for Spring 2017 will be closed after this date.
+All transcripts received after this date will be reviewed for possible admission for Fall 2017.

 - Associate Degree or Diploma in Nursing from a community college or diploma nursing school.

 - Transcripts reflecting a cumulative GPA on all college work attempted of 2.5 or better on a 4-point scale with a minimum GPA of 2.5 in Nursing (if applicable).

 - Current unrestricted RN license in any state, Washington D.C., or a U.S possession or territory.

 - Graduates of foreign nursing schools who are licensed outside of the United States are required to pass the Qualifying Exam of the Commission on Graduates of Foreign Nursing Schools (CGFNS).